|

 back in his pocket as he hit the water.
 As he sank beneath the cold, dark,

-a hand grasping at his, pushing him down, not up.
-He closed off his breathing,
+he felt a hand grasping at his, pushing him down, not up.
+He closed off

-boat to splinters and the crew to charred remains that would barely be
+the boat to splinters and the crew to charred remains that would barely

-identified as Human when they eventually washed up on the shore of the
+be identified as human when they eventually washed up on the shore of

 and his hearts cried out for them, but there was nothing he could do except